handsontable/handsontable/docs/next/guides/building-and-testing/modules.md

   zhTW,
 } from 'handsontable/i18n';

-// optionally, import functions that let you quickly register all modules at once import {
+// optionally, import registering functions
+// that let you quickly register all modules at once import {
   registerAllEditors,
   registerAllRenderers,